-The NJSIAA has contracted with Drug Free Sport International to offer a subscription service called the AXIS to principals and athletic directors of NJSIAA member schools.
-AXIS provides accurate and confidential information about dietary supplements and banned substances.
+The NJSIAA has contracted with The National Center for Drug Free Sport to offer a subscription service called the "Resource Exchange Center," or "REC," to principals and athletic directors of NJSIAA member schools.
+The REC provides accurate and confidential information about dietary supplements and dangerous or banned substances.